hverboncoeur/Verboncoeur2024-JoG/README.md

 ## Notes

 1. The scripts for delineating boundaries around surface-height anomalies come from in-prep work by Wilson Sauthoff ([link to be updated with publication] (https://github.com/wsauthoff)).
 All boundaries used in this study are located on Zenodo in the 'SHAPES' folder.
-2. Subsetted data from ICESat, CryoSat-2, and ICESat-2 used in this study are [available on Zenodo](https://doi.org/10.5281/zenodo.11992319).
+2. Subsetted data from ICESat and ICESat-2 used in this study are [available on Zenodo](https://doi.org/10.5281/zenodo.11992319).
+CryoSat-2 data from [CryoTEMPO-EOLIS](https://cryotempo-eolis.org/).
 The resulting dh/dt time series are available at the same link.

 ## Referencing